jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 #### 143. Reorder List
 Two pointers to find the middle, reverse the tail, contract the head and tail until met.

+#### 151. Reverse Words in a String
+Remove duplicate / trailing / leading spaces, reverse each word, and reverse the entire string.

 #### 153. Find Minimum in Rotated Sorted Array
 Binary search.
 Take care of a sorted sub-partition -- you may run into the maximum instead of the minimum...

 #### 155. Min Stack
 Two stacks, one normal, one minstack.

+#### 172. Factorial Trailing Zeroes
+Count how many 5s...
+Note that 25 has two 5s, and 125 three 5s, and so on... ($\log_5n$)

 #### 190. Reverse Bits
 Mask, shift, and, or...